datacamp/authoring/docs/mobile/exercises/README.md

 ```

 In the example above, the use of the `distractor_output` field indicates this
-exercise will be a select output exercise.
+exercise will be a Select Output exercise.
 Other distractor types will result in
 different exercise types:

 * distractor_output -> [Select Output](select-output.md)